Program Snapshot

 3. Supporting novel genome editing clinical trials for more than one disease

-For ethical, legal, and safety reasons, the SCGE program does not support any research activities on genome editing in reproductive (germ) cells.
+For ethical, legal, and safety reasons, the SCGE program does NOT support any research activities on genome editing in reproductive (germ) cells.

 In The News